New families: 25% off your first 4 weeks. Enrol and start by 31 Dec 2026. Book a tour

 the facilities of a large day care.

-West Ryde Long Day Care is a 76-place childcare centre on Mons Avenue, a short walk from West Ryde Station and the West Ryde shopping precinct, in the City of Ryde.
+West Ryde Long Day Care is a 79-place childcare centre on Mons Avenue, a short walk from West Ryde Station and the West Ryde shopping precinct, in the City of Ryde.
 We've been here since 2007.

 Corinne, Director of West Ryde Long Day Care Centre

-Corinne Director, since the centre opened in 2007
+Corinne Director, with us since 2007

 Outdoor area at West Ryde Long Day Care Inside the Jungle Room at West Ryde Long Day Care

-Our four rooms
+Our 4 rooms

 From a baby's first morning,